 So, how did the Chinese get out of the hole the Great Excavator dug for them to where they are building bullet trains, driving BMWs and hopping down to Hong Kong to buy designer fashions and apartments (well, some of them)?
 When by the late ‘70s Mao, the Cultural Revolution and the Gang of Four were out, the Little Panda, Deng Xiao Ping, could begin to employ linguistic contortions to ideological re-directions that hard-line Maoists denounced as “bourgeois liberalization.”
 Call it what you will, the Panda rhetorically outflanked them because the people were good and ready for something that would finally “serve the people.”

 Nobody expresses it better than the Panda himself: a planned economy does not equal socialism, because planning exists in capitalism, and a market economy does not necessarily equal capitalism because the market exists in socialism.
 In order to make socialism superior to capitalism, we must boldly take heed of and absorb all accomplishments of every civilization achieved by the human race…[as well as] all advanced modes of operation and management techniques that have been developed by others, including those of the developed capitalist countries.”*****The Panda hath spoken: in China, if it walks like a duck, and it quacks like a duck, it’s a socialist duck (and also dinner).
-So, the Chinese were ideologically licensed to practice while capitalism.
+So, the Chinese were ideologically licensed to practice capitalism in its new silky lingnuistic clothes.

 But things didn’t turn out quite as expected.

-The West saw the Chinese not only as a vast market of latent demand consumers, but a vast supply of cheap producers.
+The West saw the Chinese not only as a vast market of latent demand consumers but also as a vast supply of cheap assemblers.
 Moreover, if the Chinese were going to buy all of those fancy new Western products they’re going to have to stop being so poor so they can afford them.
 So, why not put some industries over there in China.
 The Chinese make some of the products we intend for them to buy (like iPhones), and we capitalists can pocket the extra profit we get from paying them lower wage rates than we would pay Americans.
-At the same time we can be teaching the Chinese that capitalism is an economic system that owes little allegiance to nationalism.
+At the same time, we can be teaching the Chinese that capitalism is an economic system that owes little allegiance to nationalism.

 Or, could this be yet another case of things didn’t quite turn out that way?
-Maybe that hiatus of modern science and mistaken impression that the Chinese “posess all things”—yeah, where is your iPhone5S, Qianlong?—might explain the next phase of evolution in Chinese economics—kleptonomics.
+Maybe that hiatus of modern science and mistaken impression that the Chinese “possess all things”—yeah, where is your iPhone8S, Qianlong?—might explain the next phase of evolution in Chinese economics—kleptonomics.

 Consider this headline from the Washington Post a few days ago: “Hackers From China Resume Attacks on U.S. Targets.”
 That’s in Part 2.